memoelsamadony/Disaster_response_program/README.md

 - nltk

-To install those packges you can use pip or conda install example `pip install flask pandas` or `py -m pip install numpy`
+To install those packges you can use pip or conda install

+example : `pip install flask pandas` or `py -m pip install numpy`

-## The web app
+## How to use the web app
-the web app has two pages , That is the landing page :
+the web app has two pages .

+That is the landing page :

 ![image](https://user-images.githubusercontent.com/91777656/192622916-5f7c2387-4780-4cac-a291-66a70486cbfd.png)

+you start by entering your message say like `we are 50 people and we need help`

+Then the model takes in the message and make specific classifications about the message

 And this the page wher the classification results appear :